mariehansen/Blog/README.md

 # Blog
-Creating a website that can create, edit and delete blog posts
+Creating a website that can create, edit and delete blog posts.
+Not including node modules.